elevationtools/betterform/example_usage_with_explanation.md

 $MY_REPO/deployments/prod/eu-north-1/my_infra
 ├── config.jsonnet
 ├── ctl
-├── output/...
+├── ...output_files_and_dirs...
 └── genfiles/...
 ```

-`output/...` will contain output, if any, usually as one or more JSON files.
+`...output_files_and_dirs...` will contain output, if any, usually as one or
-These SHOULD be checked into version control.
+more JSON files possibly nested under directories.
+These SHOULD be checked into
+version control.
+By convention, stages SHOULD output to
+`./$STAGE_NAME/output.json` or similar, but this isn't enforced.

 `genfiles/...` contains other output that SHOULD NOT be checked into version
 control.
 This generally contains temporary files, caching, etc.